“An exhaustive study that . . . will not anytime soon—if ever—be surpassed.” —American Spectator

 And this, Shirley shows, was no ordinary election.
 It dramatically altered the course of American—and world—history.
 Reagan’s victory gave rise to a new generation of conservatism, ended liberalism’s half-century reign of dominance, reversed the second-worst economic crisis in American history, and led to the demise of the mighty Soviet Union.

 To write Rendezvous with Destiny, Shirley gained unprecedented access to 1980 campaign files and interviewed more than 150 insiders—from Reagan’s closest advisers and family members to Jimmy Carter himself.
 The result is the first comprehensive history of the hard-fought 1980 campaign, a gripping account that follows Reagan’s unlikely path from his bitter defeat on the floor of the 1976 Republican convention, through his underreported “wilderness years,” through grueling primary fights in which he knocked out several Republican heavyweights, through an often-nasty general election campaign complicated by the presence of a third-party candidate (not to mention the looming shadow of Ted Kennedy), to Reagan’s astounding victory on Election Night in 1980.
 Shirley’s years of intensive research have enabled him to relate countless untold stories—including, at long last, the solution to one of the most enduring mysteries in politics: just how Reagan’s campaign got hold of Carter’s debate briefing books.

-Craig Shirley is the author of the critically acclaimed bestseller Reagan’s Revolution, the first book de¬tailing Reagan’s pivotal 1976 challenge to President Gerald Ford in the Republican primaries.
+Craig Shirley is the author of the New York Times bestseller December 1941 and the critically acclaimed Reagan’s Revolution, the first book detailing Reagan’s pivotal 1976 challenge to President Gerald Ford in the Republican primaries.
 Shirley is also president of Shirley & Banister Public Affairs, an influential government relations and marketing firm.
-He has written for the Washington Post, the Los Angeles Times, and the Weekly Standard, among other publications, and in 2005 he was recognized as the outstanding alumnus of Springfield Col¬lege.
+He has written for the Washington Post, the Los Angeles Times, and the Weekly Standard, among other publications, and in 2005 he was recognized as the outstanding alumnus of Springfield College.
 Shirley and his wife, Zorine, divide their time between their homes in Alexandria, Virginia, and “Trickle Down Point” on the Rappahannock River in Lancaster, Virginia.